-There is a temptation to check off “sustainable” as a project feature merely because it appears to be likely to persist.
+There is a temptation to check off “sustainable” as a project feature merely because it appears likely to persist.
 Rather than this semi-circular definition, grappling with what is truly sustainable can move sideways.
 For one, sustainable space exploration and development can move to a measurable engineering feature – reusability.
 How much of something is reusable?
-What could be more sustainable than reusing what you already have avoiding consuming resources on making a new one.
+What could be more sustainable than reusing what you already have and avoiding consuming resources to make a new one?

 Yet now we are rediscovering reusability.
 How the world has changed.